intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 This tutorial provides a step-by-step guide on how to run BigDL-Orca programs on Kubernetes (K8s) clusters, using a [PyTorch Fashin-MNIST program](https://github.com/intel-analytics/BigDL/tree/main/python/orca/tutorial/pytorch/FashionMNIST) as a working example.

-The **Client Container** that appears in this tutorial refer to the Docker container where you launch or submit your applications.
-The __Develop Node__ is the host machine where you launch the client container.
+The __Develop Node__ is the host machine where you launch the client container or create a Kubernetes Deployment.
+The **Client Container** is the created Docker container where you launch or submit your applications.

 ---
 ## 1. Basic Concepts